bparanj/Essential-TDD/en/19-first-test/19-first-test.markdown

 end
 ```

 Run the test again.
 Now the test passes.
-You can now move the calculator class to its own file called calculator.rb.
+You can now move the Calculator class to its own file called calculator.rb.
 Add

 ```ruby
 require_relative 'calculator'